In this post, we will show you how to use Chrome Task Manager to monitor the browser’s performance & usage.

 How often do you see the phrase ‘Program not responding’ in the title bar of a running program on your Chrome web browser?
 The message usually means that some of the programs you are running are currently frozen and might have some problems.

-Chrome Task Manager
+How to open Chrome Task Manager

 Google Chrome is the first to introduce a Task Manager for browsers.
-Not many of us know that this browser has its own Chrome Task Manager which helps you check if a program is hogging your PC’s resources.
+Not many of us know that this browser has its own Chrome Task Manager, which helps you check if a program is hogging your PC’s resources.

-If you are a nerd, click on ‘Stats for Nerds’ in the lower left corner of Task Manager and you can check the stats in depth.
+If you are a nerd, click on ‘Stats for Nerds’ in the lower-left corner of Task Manager, and you can check the stats in depth.

 You may want to read this post if your Google Chrome is Freezing or Crashing frequently.